imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 ### Configuring the source visibility and display.

-Switching from one source to another is done with the numeric keys {% include key content='1' %} ... {% include key content='0' %} for up to 10 views.
-Pressing {% include key content='F' %} switches to the fused mode, where all sources are overlaid.
-You can add and remove sources from the fused view by pressing {% include key content='Shift|1' %} - etc. The color and brightness of each source are defined in the **brightness and color** panel, brought by pressing the {% include key content='S' %} key.
+Switching from one source to another is done with the numeric keys {% include key content='press|1' %} ... {% include key content='press|0' %}
+for up to 10 views.
+Pressing {% include key content='press|F' %}
+switches to the fused mode, where all sources are overlaid.
+You can add and remove sources from the fused view by pressing {% include key content='press|Shift|1' %} - etc. The color and brightness of each source are defined in the **brightness and color** panel, brought by pressing the {% include key content='press|S' %} key.

 ![bdv-MaMuT\_ViewerBrightnessColor.png](bdv-MaMuT_ViewerBrightnessColor.png
 "bdv-MaMuT_ViewerBrightnessColor.png")